Open today from 09:00 until 17:00

 1 - 4 of 4 products

 The ZZ Plant (Zamioculcas zamiifolia) is one of the most durable and attractive indoor plants available today, renowned for its glossy, upright leaf stems and exceptional tolerance to low light and irregular watering.
-At Boma Garden Centre in Kentish Town, the ZZ Plant remains a best-seller for London homes and offices thanks to its sculptural form, slow but steady growth, and virtually indestructible nature.
+Compared to other plants, the ZZ Plant stands out for its remarkable durability and ease of care, making it a top choice for both beginners and experienced plant owners.
+At Boma Garden Centre in Kentish Town, the ZZ Plant remains a best-seller for London homes and offices thanks to its sculptural form—some varieties are slightly smaller, making them ideal for compact spaces—slow but steady growth, and virtually indestructible nature.
 It’s the perfect choice for shaded corners, workspaces, hallways and modern interiors that need greenery without demanding constant care.

 Native to Eastern Africa, Zamioculcas zamiifolia has evolved to store moisture in its thick rhizomes, allowing it to endure long dry periods with ease.
+Its lush green foliage adds vibrancy to any room.
+The ZZ Plant can also tolerate low light conditions and store water in its roots and rhizomes, contributing to its drought tolerance and making it suitable for areas with limited natural light.
 This makes it ideal for beginners, busy plant owners or anyone seeking a stylish, low-effort indoor plant.
 Its deep-green, waxy leaves catch the light beautifully, giving the ZZ Plant a polished, contemporary look that complements both minimalist and traditional décor.

 Popular ZZ Plant Varieties